ScottLogic/blog/_posts/2018-03-23-when-technology-meets-the-arts.md

 title: When technology meets the arts
 date: 2018-03-23 00:00:00 Z
 categories:
-- nowen
 - Tech
 author: nowen
 summary: A short tour of different museums and exhibitions that have used technology to support their displays.
 layout: default_post
 ---